wren-projects/pde-solver/designdocument.md

 This core component has multiple parts.
 The key part is the solver itself, which is a function (or rather a callable class) of the following type:
-> PDE : PDE → InitialCondition : NDArray → SpacialStep : Vector → BoundaryCondition : BoundaryCondition → TimeStep : DType → TargetTime : DType → FinalState : NDArray
+> `PDE : PDE → InitialCondition : NDArray → SpacialStep : Vector → BoundaryCondition : BoundaryCondition → TimeStep : DType → TargetTime : DType → FinalState : NDArray`

-Where DType is a float (or more generally any ring) specified in pde_types in which the whole computation is to proceed in and vector is a one dimensional NDArray on the type DType.
+Where `DType` is a float (or more generally any ring) specified in pde_types in which the whole computation is to proceed in and vector is a one dimensional `NDArray` on the type `DType`.

 ## File Structure